Welcome to today's edition of the Rush 24-7 podcast.

 This is what he hopes to win re-election on.

-He's banking on the fact that there are more people who'd rather sit around and do nothing, become wards of the state, become totally dependent on him, then there are people who would like to seek their dreams.
+He's banking on the fact that there are more people who'd rather sit around and do nothing, become wards of the state, become totally dependent on him, than there are people who would like to seek their dreams, be the best they can be, go out and pursue happiness.

-That's what he's banking on, folks.
+That's what he's banking on folks.

-He is explicitly banking on the fact that he can be re-elected by a dependent class that outnumbers a working class.
+He is explicitly banking on the fact that he can be re-elected by a dependent class that outnumbers a working class, and I mean by working class anybody that earns a dime or 10 million dimes.

 That's what he's banking on.